 When determining the impact of the use or non-use of paper nautical charts by non-navigational users, we need to establish who these potential users affected by the discontinuation of paper charts are.
-Following the "e-Navigation" concept, Annex 2 to the publication, MSC 85/26/Add.1 Annex 20, "Strategy for the Development and Implementation of e-Navigation", lists the potential users, as shown in Table 2, below.
+Following the "e-Navigation1" concept, Annex 2 to the publication, MSC 85/26/Add.1 Annex 20, "Strategy for the Development and Implementation of e-Navigation", lists the potential users, as shown in Table 2, below.

-&lt;sup>5 e-Navigation is defined as "the harmonized collection, integration, exchange, presentation and analysis of marine information on board and ashore by electronic means to enhance berth to berth navigation and related services for safety and security at sea and protection of the marine environment." e-Navigation is intended to meet present and future user needs through harmonization of marine navigation systems and supporting shore services.
+1 e-Navigation is defined as "the harmonized collection, integration, exchange, presentation and analysis of marine information on board and ashore by electronic means to enhance berth to berth navigation and related services for safety and security at sea and protection of the marine environment." e-Navigation is intended to meet present and future user needs through harmonization of marine navigation systems and supporting shore services.
 The development and implementation of the concept is coordinated by the International Maritime Organization in accordance with the "Strategy for the development and implementation of e-Navigation" adopted in 2009 by the Maritime Safety Committee (MSC).

-Shore Shore-based e-Navigation Users - Ship owners and operators, safety Ship owners and operators, logistics managers managers - VTM organizations News organizations - VTS centres Coastal management authorities - Pilot organizations Marine accident investigators - Coastguard organizations Health and safety organizations - Law enforcement organizations - Insurance and financial organizations - National administrations - National, regional and local govern- - Coastal administrations ments and administration - Port authorities Port authorities (strategic) - Security organizations Ministries - Port State control authorities Marine environment managers - Incident managers Fisheries management - Counter pollution organizations Tourism agencies (logistics) - Military organizations - Energy providers - Fairway maintenance organizations Ocean research institutes - AtoN organizations - Training organizations - Meteorological organizations - Equipment and system manufacturers - Hydrographic Offices/Agencies and maintainers
+Shore- based e-Navigation Users Ship owners and operators, safety Ship owners and operators, logistics managers managers VTM organizations - News organizations VTS centres - Coastal management authorities Pilot organizations Marine accident investigators Coastguard organizations - Health and safety organizations Law enforcement organizations Insurance and financial organizations National administrations National, regional and local governments Coastal administrations and administration Port authorities - Port authorities (strategic) Security organizations Ministries Port State control authorities - Marine environment managers Incident managers Fisheries management Counter pollution organizations Tourism agencies (logistics) - Military organizations - Energy providers - Fairway maintenance organizations - Ocean research institutes - AtoN organizations - Training organizations Meteorological organizations - Equipment and system manufacturers - Hydrographic Offices/Agencies 1 and maintainers